 - Generously apply a water-resistant sunscreen with a Sun Protection Factor (SPF) of at least 30 that provides broad-spectrum protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
+We recommend one with zinc oxide or titanium dioxide as a main ingredient.
 Reapply every two hours, even on cloudy days, and after swimming or sweating. - Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat, and sunglasses. - Seek the shade.
-Remember, the sun's rays are strongest between 10 a.m. and 4 p.m.
+Remember, the sun's rays are strongest between 10 a. m. and 4 p. m.
 Use umbrellas at the pool and beach. - Protect children from sun exposure by playing in the shade, using protective clothing, and applying sunscreen.
 Remember, 80% of your lifetime sun exposure occurs before the age of 18.
 Do not use sunscreen on children under six months of age. - Use extra caution near water, snow, and sand.
 These areas reflect the damaging rays of the sun, which can increase sun damage. - Get vitamin D safely through a healthy diet that may include vitamin supplements.
 Don't seek the sun. - Avoid tanning beds.
 Ultraviolet light from tanning beds and sun lamps can cause skin cancer and wrinkling.